Cerro Negro: 1968 eruption

 The volcanic activity from October 23 until December 10, 1968 marked the formation of the Cristo Rey crater, when the summit and south flank of Cerro Negro erupted with a sub-plinian VEI of 3.
 The new vent formed a lava flow 750m long and 600m wide and a thickness of 3m.
 Thirteen villages located near the erupting volcano were evacuated on the 27th because of the excessive ash falls.
 Additional larger-scale evacuations Nicaragua's 2nd largest city, León, recorded ash falls of over 1 cm thick.
 Lava flows advanced at a rate of 23 m/day, and it caused additional land damage as the lava poured from three of Cerro Negro's craters, fountaining to heights of 30m into the air.
 The eruptive ash columns reached heights of 2.3 to 4.8 km.
 In addition, incandescent gases from the vents raised to heights of 120 meters, and these could be seen over 50 km away from the volcano.
-When the volcanic activity ceased, the lava volume totaled 6.9 x 10^{6} m^{3} and the tephra volume totaled 2.7 x10^{7} m^{3}.
+When the volcanic activity ceased, the lava volume totaled 6.9 × 10^{6} m^{3} and the tephra volume totaled 2.7 × 10^{7} m^{3}.

 1969 eruption

 Another small-scale VEI 1 eruption took place after the central vent exploded from December 19–29, 1969.
 But two years later from February 3–14, 1971, the towns surrounding Cerro Negro were again evacuated due to the sudden sub-plinian VEI 3 eruption of the summit and the formation and eruption of a new eastern flank.
 Volcanic bombs were shot approximately 600m into the air, and incandescent gases were released during the time in between eruptions.
-Ash columns were approximately 10 km high, and a tephra volume of 5.8 x10^{7} m^{3} (over 300 square kilometers) caused major damage to the local crops and buildings.
+Ash columns were approximately 10 km high, and a tephra volume of 5.8 × 10^{7} m^{3} (over 300 square kilometers) caused major damage to the local crops and buildings.
 The city of León alone had recorded 18 cm of ash, which resulted in large-scale building collapse.

 1992 eruption

 Over 20 years passed, and the Cerro Negro volcano was at peace until one of the volcano's largest eruptions occurred on April 9, 1992.
 Volcanic activity lasted for a total of five days, with the main sub-plinian eruption (VEI 3) occurring over a two-day time period, producing an ash column that was roughly seven kilometers high.
 Over 20,000 people were immediately evacuated, mostly due to failed water systems until eruptions ceased on the 14th of April.
-This eruption caused several fatalities, and widespread damage to land and property after the tephra volume measured 2.6 x 10^{7} m^{3}.
+This eruption caused several fatalities, and widespread damage to land and property after the tephra volume measured 2.6 × 10^{7} m^{3}.
 This large tephra volume produced approximately four centimeters of ash across most of León, resulting in many collapsed roofs and additional injuries and fatalities.